praneelraghuraman/Traditional-CV-vs-CNN/README.md

 2. **Running Notebooks**: Execute the Jupyter Notebooks to replicate the experiments and analyze the results.
 3. **Customization**: Modify the hyperparameters or model architecture in the notebooks to explore further optimizations.

-## Conclusion

-This project underscores the evolution of computer vision techniques from traditional methods to advanced deep learning models.
-The comparative study provides insights into their applicability in various scenarios, especially in robotics, where the choice of method can impact both performance and resource utilization.

-## References

 Refer to the detailed [Report.pdf](./Report.pdf) for a complete list of references and an in-depth analysis of the methodologies used.